Skip to main content

 • Promotion of responsible reef tourism standards

-The Reef Guardian Tourism framework emphasises protecting biodiversity, reducing environmental footprint, supporting reef resilience, and leading by example within the tourism industry.
+The Reef Guardian Tourism framework focuses on four things: protecting biodiversity, reducing our footprint, supporting reef resilience, and setting a good example for the industry.

 Site selection based on reef health and recovery